vadimcn/codelldb/MANUAL.md

 CodeLLDB implements three expression evaluator types: "simple", "python" and "native".
 These are used wherever user-entered expression needs to be evaluated: in "Watch" panel, in the Debug Console (for input prefixed with `?`) and in breakpoint conditions.<br>
-By default, "simple" is assumed, however you may change this using the [expressions](#launching) launch configuration property.
-The default type may also be overridden on a per-expression basis by using a prefix.
+By default, "simple" is assumed, however you may change this using the [expressions](#launching-a-new-process) launch configuration property.
+The default type may also be overridden on a per-expression basis using a prefix.

 ### Simple expressions
 Prefix: `/se `<br>
-Simple expressions consist of debuggee's variables (local or static), Python operators, as well as operator keywords `and`, `or`, `not`.
-No other Python keywords are allowed.
+Simple expressions are a subset of Python expressions consisting of identifiers, arithmetic operators, indexing, and logical operators `and`, `or`, `not`.
+All other identifiers (including Python keywords) will evaluate to the value of the corresponding debuggee variable in the currently selected stack frame.
+These values are obtained after applying [LLDB data formatters](https://lldb.llvm.org/varformats.html), so you will get the the "formatted" view of variables.
-The values of debuggee variables are obtained through [LLDB data formatters](https://lldb.llvm.org/varformats.html), thus if you have formatters installed for specific library types, they will work as expected.
+For example, things like indexing an `std::vector` with an integer or comparing `std::string` to a string literal should just work.
-For example, things like indexing an `std::vector` with an integer, or comparing `std::string` to a string literal should just work.
 Variables, whose names are not valid Python identifiers may be accessed by escaping them with `${`...`}`.

 ### Python expressions
 Prefix: `/py `<br>
 Python expressions use normal Python syntax.
-In addition to that, any identifier prefixed with `$` (or enclosed in `${`...`}`), will be replaced with the value of the corresponding debuggee variable.
+In addition to that, any identifier prefixed by `$` (or enclosed in `${`...`}`), will be replaced with the value of the corresponding debuggee variable.
 Such values may be mixed with regular Python variables.
-For example, `/py [math.sqrt(x) for x in $arr]` will evaluate to a list containing square roots of  values contained in debuggee's array `arr`.
+For example, `/py [math.sqrt(x) for x in $arr]` will evaluate to a list containing square roots of the values contained in array variable `arr`.

 ### Native expressions
 Prefix: `/nat `<br>
-These use LLDB built-in expression evaluators.
+Native expressions use LLDB's built-in expression evaluators.
 The specifics depend on source language of the current debug target (e.g. C, C++ or Swift).<br>
 For example, the C++ expression evaluator offers many powerful features including interactive definition of new data types, instantiation of C++ classes, invocation of functions and class methods, and more.